 The questions in this category encourage strategic thinking and acting in order to develop a basis for a distinct leadership position in your market.
 These questions do not imply the need for formal planning departments, specific planning cycles, or a specified way of visualizing the future.
 They do not imply that all your improvements could or should be planned in advance.
 An effective improvement system combines improvements of many types and degrees of involvement.
 This requires clear strategic guidance, particularly when improvement alternatives, including major change or innovation, compete for limited resources.
 In most cases, setting priorities depends heavily on a cost, opportunity, and threat rationale.
-However, you might also have critical requirements, such as specific student needs or societal contributions, that are not driven by cost considerations alone.
+However, you might also have critical requirements, such as specific student learning or support needs or societal contributions, that are not driven by cost considerations alone.

 This item asks how you establish a strategy to address your organization’s challenges and leverage its advantages and how you make decisions about key work systems and core competencies.
 It also asks about your key strategic objectives and their related goals.
 The aim is to strengthen your overall performance, competitiveness, and future success.

 A context for strategy development.
 This item calls for basic information on the planning process and for information on all key influences, risks, challenges, and other requirements that might affect your organization’s future opportunities and directions—taking as long term a view as appropriate and possible from the perspectives of your organization and your sector or market.
 This approach is intended to provide a thorough and realistic context for developing a student-, other customer-, and market-focused strategy to guide ongoing decision making, resource allocation, and overall management.